Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Administration/Manage_Users.md

 - Required access level
 - System security requirements

+!!! warning "Send and Receive CAN is Powerful and can be Dangerous"
+    A user with the ability to send and receive CAN Packets can inject CAN Packets in to your network, use this setting carefully.

 !!! tip "Best Practice"
-    Create dedicated 'Observer' accounts for monitoring purposes.
+    Create dedicated 'Read System Settings' accounts for monitoring purposes.
 These accounts can view system information without the risk of accidental configuration changes.

 ## Next Steps